-...
-No person shall erect or otherwise display, except on bulletin boards erected by Michigan State University, any sign or poster advertising or otherwise calling attention to any person or activity of the students or staff of Michigan State University.
+.011 No person shall erect or otherwise display in a public area of property governed by the Board, any sign or poster that advertises or otherwise calls attention to a person or activity except on bulletin boards provided by Michigan State University.
 (Student organizations should contact the Student Life Center regarding exceptions to this provision.)

-...
-No person shall efface, alter, tamper with, destroy or remove any sign or inscription of any property governed by the said Board.
+.012 No person shall efface, alter, tamper with, destroy or remove any sign or inscription of any property governed by the Board.